matangiz/tools/README.md

 ```

 You can use the `-o` or `--output` argument to write roof of factories certificate to specific file
+Note that you can use the --username and --password argument for authentication instead of the user input

 ### Creates signed certificate using roof of factory certificate